jliu1219/academic-kickstart/content/home/posts.md

 +++

-Dec 2021:  I'm invited to visit [Harvard Quantum Initiative](https://quantum.harvard.edu/).
+Dec 2021:  I'm invited to visit [Harvard Quantum Initiative](https://quantum.harvard.edu/) and give a talk at HQI [QuantumFest 2021](https://quantum.harvard.edu/files/quantum/files/quantumfest_2021.pdf).

 Nov 2021:  I'm an invited speaker at [The 74th Annual Meeting of the Division of Fluid Dynamics](https://www.apsdfd2021.org/).